Chrisw00d1/project-4-client/README.md

 ![](/src/images/screenshot1.png)

 While planning, Guy said that he wanted to focus on the backend to begin with while I found a library we could use and how we could implement it to start.
-We did the majority of the work together on zoom so that we could help each other out if needed and to understand what the other person was doing.
+We did the majority of the work together on Zoom so that we could help each other out if needed and to understand what the other person was doing.
 Before we ended the call each day, we made plans for what we wanted to do the next day and if we needed to spend extra time on our own to work on something that had been more challenging than we originally planned.

 <a name="backend"></a>
 ## Backend